dfinity/nns-dapp/TESTING.md

 - The pattern `await waitFor(expect().toBeNull)` seems to require an explicit arrow function call for vitest, like this: `await waitFor(() => expect().toBeNull())`.

-- [done() callback](https://vitest.dev/guide/migration.html#done-callback) is deprecated and should be replaced by promise. is deprecated and should be replaced with a promise.
+- [done() callback](https://vitest.dev/guide/migration.html#done-callback) is deprecated and should be replaced by promise.
 It's worth noting that this isn't an issue per sé, but it does trigger a console.log, which is not allowed by our test suite.

 ```typescript
 // jest